 The margarita has been riffed on several times over , but being a purist, I'm a fan of the classic recipe.
 And while "classic recipe" may be debatable, the popular 3-2-1 formula (3 parts tequila, 2 parts lime juice, and 1 part Cointreau) is the one I always go back to.
 Salt is optional.

 If you find this recipe too tart for your taste, the tiniest amount of agave syrup should do the trick.

 1 1/2 ounces 100-percent agave blanco tequila (I use Espolón or Herradura)

 1/2 ounce Cointreau

-- Fill cocktail shaker with ice; add tequila, lime juice, and Cointreau.
-Shake ingredients together until chilled, strain into rocks glass filled with ice, and enjoy!
+- Fill a cocktail shaker with ice.
+Add the tequila, lime juice, and Cointreau.
+Shake the ingredients together until chilled, strain into a rocks glass filled with ice, and enjoy!

 - Drinks, Cocktails